 Pleasant Point Plantation is a private residential community located on the North end of Lady's Island in Beaufort, South Carolina.
 Pleasant Point is made up of 379 home sites, all privately owned and located on 430 acres.
-The property has an eighteen hole golf course known as TGC (The Golf Course).
-The community borders the Beaufort River and Brickyard Creek, both part of the intracoastal waterway.
+The property has an eighteen hole golf course known as The Landing at Pleasant Point Golf Course.
+The community borders the Beaufort River and Brickyard Creek, both part of the Intracoastal waterway.

 The community contains natural areas, beautiful vistas, and abundant wildlife.
 Residents and visitors enjoy the many lakes, ponds and marshes.
 Deer, water fowl, rabbits, river otters, alligators and a wide variety of wild birds can be found throughout the neighborhoods.
 The surrounding waterways contain dolphin, shrimp, oysters, crab and saltwater fish.
 Pleasant Point is a true paradise.

 Research into the history of Pleasant Point and the succession of ownership can be confusing with conflicting versions available to the reader; especially concerning the earliest owners.
 For instance, some sources state that "'Tuscarora Jack" Barnwell, an Irishman and Indian fighter owned Pleasant Point in 1701.
 Other sources claim that he owned 6500 acres in Beaufort and Port Royal (Unknown, 2016).

 The first Charter for the Carolinas was signed by King Charles II in 1663.
 He granted authority over the tract of land to eight of his strongest supporters.
 The eight were known as Lords Proprietors.
 King Charles signed the second Charter for the Carolinas in 1665 to include part of Virginia to give the Lords a citizenry to tax.